Basic tasks in Outlook 2013

 Save an attachment

-Click the attachment in the Reading Pane or the open message.
+Choose the attachment in the reading pane or the open message.

-On the Attachments tab, in the Actions group, click Save As.
-You can also right-click the attachment, and then click Save As.
+On the Attachments tab, in the Actions group, choose Save As.
+You can also right-click the attachment, and then choose Save As.

 For more information, see Save attachments.